 Early that morning there were no smiles coming from her, no funny jokes or antidotes.
 It was just me and her in that room and then it all came tumbling down.

 She opened up about her life and boyfriend problems and although now as I think back at it they weren’t really that big of a deal, to us, they were.

 She cried.
 I cried.

-I’m not sure why I cried, it had absolutely nothing to do with me and I definitely couldn’t relate to her boy-problems.
+I’m not sure why I cried; it had nothing to do with me, and I definitely couldn’t relate to her boy problems at the time.
 I mean we were two fourteen-year-olds talking about life and pretending like our issues were ‘real’ problems or like we knew a thing about love.
 It felt like we had been friends for ages and like that moment was meant to happen just the way it did.